aanastasiou/citehound/doc/source/operation.rst

               PB2XL -- result_set.xml --> BibAdmin
               BibAdmin -- import PUBMED --> BibDB

-Citehound was originally developed to process XML files exported from Pubmed.
+Citehound was originally developed to process XML files exported from Pubmed. [#]_

 The option to export a search "result set" as an XML file **used to** be available from Pubmed's search page but not any more.
 Unfortunately, the currently available options to export data from the search page, result in datasets that are severely limited in terms of data processing.

-Citehound includes a convenient tool that can download Pubmed data in XML format given a list of PMIDs.
+Citehound includes a convenient tool that can download Pubmed data in XML format given a list of PMIDs [#]_.

 Obtaining Pubmed XML data
 -------------------------